hieptl/netflix-clone/README.md

 ![](./images/1.png)

 > Click :star: if you like the project.
-Pull Request are highly appreciated :heart:
+Pull Requests are highly appreciated.

 I'm Hiep.
 I work as a full-time software engineer.
 Most of my open-source projects are focused on one thing - to help people learn 📚.